Krazal/nppopenai/README.md

 **💡 Pro Tip**: Keep your instructions file open in one tab while working in another for seamless AI assistance without disrupting your workflow.

-Unleash the power of AI directly in your favorite editor with NppOpenAI!
+Unleash the power of AI in your favorite editor with NppOpenAI—where creativity meets productivity anytime, anywhere!